isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/01_system_fundamentals/_index.md

 - Issues with one phase only affect a small area of the organization;
 - The conversion is done gradually so more time is available for adjustments/ time for the users to adapt is longer;
 - Users gain early process and software knowledge that they can use in the subsequent phases;
-- Technical staff can concentrate on part of the system or some of the users/the burden on the technical staff is minimal in this method; ***Weaknesses/limitations:***\ Project duration for full implementation is long/system deadline is unclear;
+- Technical staff can concentrate on part of the system or some of the users/the burden on the technical staff is minimal in this method; <br><br>
+>
+***Weaknesses/limitations:***\ Project duration for full implementation is long/system deadline is unclear;
 - The implementation may appear unclear to the users;
 - Training sessions are confusing for users as they are asked to work with the new and the old system;
 - A 'fall back' to the old system is becoming more difficult with every new phase;